chivandikwa/gatsby-thulani-chivandikwa/src/content/p4c-usings.md

 ### Implementing Context Managers as generators

 Context managers can also be implementing in a more succint way using generators as functions two parts, the context start and context end separater by the yield keyword.
 Exceptions in this scenario can be handled by a traditional try statement which is also more intuitive.
+This makes use of the <code>@contextmanager</code> decorator.

 ```python
 from contextlib import contextmanager